ddev/ddev/docs/content/users/basics/database_management.md

 # Database Management

 DDEV provides lots of flexibility for managing your databases between your local, staging and production environments.
-Most people know about `ddev import-db` and `ddev export-db`, but those tools now have more flexibility and there are plenty of other adaptable ways to work with your databases.
+You may commonly use the [`ddev import-db`](../basics/commands.md#import-db) and [`ddev export-db`](../basics/commands.md#export-db) commands, but there are plenty of other adaptable ways to work with your databases.

 !!!tip
     Remember, you can run `ddev [command] --help` for more info on many of the topics below.